 Many IPTV services don’t have geographical restrictions.
 You can watch an American TV channel in the UK and vice versa.
 The same applies to VOD content.
 You can access international and regional TV shows, movies, and foreign language productions.

-Cable and satellite TVs rely on regional infrastructure, which limits broadcasts to specific geographical regions.
+Cable and satellite TV rely on regional infrastructure, which limits broadcasts to specific geographical regions.
 Licensing agreements are another aspect that limits traditional TV’s reach.

 Multi-Screen Viewing

-You can watch IPTV content on an IPTV-compatible TV, computer, tablet, streaming device, or smartphone.
-This is a plus for IPTV because family members can watch their favorite content on various devices using one subscription.
+You can watch IPTV content on multiple devices, including IPTV-compatible TVs, computers, tablets, streaming devices, or smartphones.
+This is a great IPTV feature as it allows family members to watch their favorite content on various devices using a single subscription.

 Multi-screen, however, does not only refer to watching IPTV on multiple devices.
-Sometimes, it means splitting the screen of the same device and watching multiple streaming simultaneously.
-For instance, many IPTV services let you watch up to 4 (or more) TV channels concurrently by splitting the screen.
+Sometimes, it means splitting the screen of the same device and watching multiple streams simultaneously.
+For instance, many IPTV services let you watch up to 4 (or more) TV channels simultaneously by splitting the screen.

 Setting Up IPTV at Home: Requirements and Basic Setup Guide